matwerber1/goldenmate_orion_1000/README.md

 > Note - router set to "Repeater mode" and connected to my home WiFi network.
 When the RS485 adapter is plugged into the ethernet port of the TP Link router, it appears as a wired device as if it was plugged into my main router.
 I'll eventually replace this router with a similar outdoor-rated mini repeater when the project is done, but the travel router does the job for now and allows me to position the battery anywhere I want.
 I use the battery to power both the router and the RS485 adapter.

-### Current status
+### Project status

-Again, this is a work in process... but `main.py` demonstrates using the client in it's current state and I am successfully reading some information from the battery.
+`main.py` demonstrates using the client in it's current state and I am successfully reading some information from the battery.
 Not sure if I'm parsing all of the info correctly yet, but some of it definitely looks correct.

+#### Example output

-Here's an example of results:
+Here's an example of results from `main.py`:

 ```sh
 mathewwerber@Mathews-MBP goldenmate_orion_1000 % uv run main.py